 Employer Drawbacks of Using a Corporate Credit Card:

 - As with any credit card, the most obvious possible risk is fraud.
 Since the company directly pays for corporate credit card expenses, employees could use the card for personal expenses too.
 Manually identifying such misuse is very difficult.

 - Corporate liability might disincentivize employees from spending rationally.
 They are likely to spend more than what they would have paid with their own card, as they are not liable for the debt.

-- Corporate credit cards may not provide as many rewards and offers as a personal credit card.
-In many cases, the cashbacks offered on a corporate credit card is lower than that of a personal credit card.
+- Corporate credit cards may not provide as many rewards and offer as a personal credit card.
+In many cases, the cashback offered on a corporate credit card is lower than that of a personal credit card.

 - Employees would miss out on many benefits that they could have availed using a personal credit card.
 This can nudge the employees to use their personal cards to avail of those benefits in the absence of a corporate card policy.

 Using a corporate credit card makes life easier for businesses, as long as they stay compliant.
 Here are some of the best practices around managing corporate card spends that you can employ within your company: